WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/README.md

 **First option**

 * Download and install [Mosquito MQTT broker](https://mosquitto.org/download/).
-Follow the instrucitons for the installation and configuration on the [Mosquito MQTT broker man page](https://mosquitto.org/man/mosquitto-8.html).
+Follow the instructions for the installation and configuration on the [Mosquito MQTT broker man page](https://mosquitto.org/man/mosquitto-8.html).
 This step is optional and can be replaced with the [cloud approach](/lib/WE_CalypsoWiFiFeatherWing/examples) (see above).

 **Second option**